aman-codes-1/ReactChatter/README.md

 ### Deployment

-- **Reverse Proxy with Nginx Proxy Manager**: Efficient traffic management, SSL termination, and load balancing for enhanced security and performance.
+- **Reverse Proxy with Nginx**: Streamlines traffic routing, secure connections with SSL termination, and load distribution optimization for enhanced security and performance.
-- **Cloudflare Tunnel for Secure Self-Hosting**: Establishing encrypted tunnels to expose services securely without port forwarding.
+- **Cloudflare Tunnel for Secure Self-Hosting**: Establishing encrypted tunnels to expose services securely without port forwarding and for accessing services running locally.
 - **Automatic SSL Management**: Seamless SSL certificate provisioning and renewal for secure HTTPS connections.
 - **Custom Domain & Subdomain Routing**: Flexible domain management for organizing and scaling application services.

 ## Feedback

-If you have any feedback, please reach out to me at aman.codes0@gmail.com
+If you have any feedback, please reach out to me at <aman.codes0@gmail.com>